Flash496/EthBeginnerAssessment/Eth+Avax_DegenToken/ReadMe.md

 # DegenToken Smart Contract

-This Solidity smart contract implements an ERC20 token with additional NFT functionality for a gaming ecosystem on the Ethereum blockchain.
+This Solidity smart contract implements an ERC20 token with additional NFT functionality for a gaming ecosystem on the Avalanche blockchain.
 It demonstrates the use of OpenZeppelin libraries, custom NFT structures, and various token management functions.

 ## Description